-Contestant Member - A professional rodeo contestant who has fulfilled all the requirements to become a full Member of the Association.

-Stock Contractor Member - Each approved stock contractor shall be entitled to one membership in the Association and shall appoint one person as its representative to exercise the rights of membership.

-Rodeo Committee Member - Each rodeo committee that produces an Approved Rodeo shall be entitled to one membership in the Association and shall appoint one person as its representative to exercise the rights of membership.

-Contract Personnel Member - A person who provides services in the rodeo arena at Approved Rodeos for which such person receives compensation (which will include, without limitation, rodeo judges, pick-up men, bull fighters, clowns, contract acts and rodeo announcers).
+- Contestant Member A professional rodeo contestant who has fulfilled all the requirements to become a full Member of the Association. - Stock Contractor Member Each approved stock contractor shall be entitled to one membership in the Association and shall appoint one person as its representative to exercise the rights of membership. - Rodeo Committee Member Each rodeo committee that produces an Approved Rodeo shall be entitled to one membership in the Association and shall appoint one person as its representative to exercise the rights of membership. - Contract Personnel Member A person who provides services in the rodeo arena at Approved Rodeos for which such person receives compensation (which will include, without limitation, rodeo judges, pick-up men, bull fighters, clowns, contract acts, rodeo announcers, timers and rodeo secretaries).

-A Regular Member has all the rights and privileges as are set out in these By-Laws and the Rules and Regulations including the right to attend and vote at any Annual or Special Meeting of the Association and on any postal ballot.
+A Regular Member has all the rights and privileges as are set out in these By-Laws and the Rules and Regulations including the right to attend and vote at any Annual or Special Meeting of the Association and on any Member Ballot.

-iii.
 Other Requirements